Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 It takes in messagepack encoded [metrics2.0 style data](https://github.com/raintank/raintank-metric/blob/master/schema/metric.go#L15) via [NSQ](http://nsq.io/)

 An easy way to see how the pieces fit together and get everything up and running is the <a href="https://github.com/raintank/raintank-docker">raintank-docker</a> stack.
-It spins up our entire stack, including Grafana 3 beta and [worldping](https://grafana.net/plugins/raintank-worldping-app), so an easy way to test data ingest is just adding some worldping endpoints or use <a href="https://github.com/raintank/raintank-metric/tree/master/fake_metrics_to_nsq">fake_metrics_to_nsq</a> which uses the right format to ingest metrics into NSQ.
+It spins up our entire stack, including Grafana 3 beta and [Worldping](https://grafana.net/plugins/raintank-worldping-app), so an easy way to test data ingest is just adding some Worldping endpoints or use <a href="https://github.com/raintank/raintank-metric/tree/master/fake_metrics_to_nsq">fake_metrics_to_nsq</a> which uses the right format to ingest metrics into NSQ.

 If you need any help <a href="http://slack.raintank.io/">join our public slack</a>

-We plan to make installation easier, support consuming from kafka and of course a carbon input listener.
+We plan to make installation easier, support consuming from Kafka and of course a carbon input listener.
 Over time I'ld also like to take out more python code and replace it by Go, which is faster and much easier to install.